-DCP will provide: Summer school opportunities Elevate math intervention and tutoring Intervention programs 2.4 Special Education staff orientation, professional learning, preparation and retention DCP will focus on providing sufficient staffing and support for our neurodiverse learner so they will be thrive in the educational environment.
+DCP will provide: Summer school opportunities Elevate math intervention and tutoring Boys and Girls Club enrichment programs Intervention programs 2.4 Special Education staff orientation, professional learning, preparation and retention DCP will focus on providing sufficient staffing and support for our neurodiverse learner so they will be thrive in the educational environment.
 DCP will offer: Appropriate staffing and support to meet the needs of our ND population.
-Site-level professional development time for general education and special education staff to collaborate around student needs and instructional goals Guidance and training regarding IEP compliance, special education laws and policies, and academic and behavioral strategies for neurodiverse learners. \$1,494,961.00 No 2.5 Dyslexia Support and Intervention DCP will provide dyslexia screening, intervention and support using Sonday curriculum.
-Appropriate staff will be trained and program implementation will be monitored by the Director of Special Education. \$5,000.00 No 2.6 Professional Collaboration and Development DCP will provide time, resources and support for special education staff and general education staff to collaborate on best practices for supporting students with IEPs in the general education classroom.
+Site-level professional development time for general education and special education staff to collaborate around student needs and instructional goals Guidance and training regarding IEP compliance, special education laws and policies, and academic and behavioral strategies for neurodiverse learners. \$634,930.00 No 2.5 Dyslexia Support and Intervention DCP will provide dyslexia screening, intervention and support using Sonday curriculum.
+Appropriate staff will be trained and program implementation will be monitored by the Director of Special Education. \$2,500.00 No 2.6 Professional Collaboration and Development DCP will provide time, resources and support for special education staff and general education staff to collaborate on best practices for supporting students with IEPs in the general education classroom.
 At a minimum, school staff will engage in the following: 1) Three professional development sessions focusing on supporting diverse learners in the general education environment.
-2) Dedicated collaboration time between general education and special education staff.
-3) Dedicated planning time between special education staff and paraprofessionals.
-No
+2) Dedicated collaboration time between general education and special education staff. \$42,000.00 No

-4) Professional development for site administrators in observable differentiation and support for students with IEPs.
+3) Dedicated planning time between special education staff and paraprofessionals.4) Professional development for site administrators in observable differentiation and support for students with IEPs.